GE Area E Workgroup

 - Review outcomes and refine as necessary to ensure continued value and appropriateness.

-- Develop/refine rubrics to simplify collation of data among multiple instructors.
+- Develop/refine rubrics to simplify collation of data among

 - Develop instructions and examples to go to all instructors of assessed courses explaining how to use rubric at end of semester and reminding them that they will enter their information into future reporting forms.

 - Review reporting forms after assessment is completed and summarize, analyze, and report on results

 - Facilitate college-wide discussion of the results and suggested next steps

 - Complete a final evaluation report on the results and the process